sn767584/online-food-delivery-system-with-report-/README.md

 If you liked this and also liked my other work, be sure to follow me for more! :slightly_smiling_face:

-#procedure for execution of the project
+## Procedure for execution of the project

 1. After Downloading this project.
 2. Download xampp or wamp server. (see youtube for installation)